- December 10, 2018

 - Posted by: Andrew Easler

-A DER, or Designated Employer Representative, is a key role in many drug and alcohol-free workplace program functions.
-When a drug test is performed, an employee needs to be removed from their duties, or when further information is needed about the company’s alcohol and drug policies, the DER is responsible and is the best source of accurate information regarding drug and alcohol testing.
+A DER, or Designated Employer Representative, plays a key role in many drug and alcohol-free workplace program functions.
+When a drug test is performed, an employee needs to be removed from their duties.
+When further information is needed about the company’s alcohol and drug policies, the DER is responsible and is the best source of accurate information regarding drug and alcohol testing.

 WHAT ROLE DOES THE DER PLAY?